ICGC-TCGA-PanCancer/PCAP-core/README.md

 ##Creating a release
 ####Preparation
-* Commit all relevant changes.
+* Commit/push all relevant changes.
 * Pull a clean version of the repo and use this for the following steps.

 ####Cutting the release